What is Theatre Bristol’s artist support?

 - Finding strategies to make your practice more sustainable

 Theatre Bristol’s artist support goes beyond what happens in a rehearsal room.
-We believe in supporting the lives and livelihoods of creative communities, so drop us a line at and we’ll work out the best way to help.
+We believe in supporting the lives and livelihoods of creative communities, so drop our Artist Support Associates a line (find contact details here) and we’ll work out the best way to help.

 Who is it for?

 The Artist Support Programme is an open programme for artists, producers and other arts professionals based in Bristol or making work in Bristol.